Laksana Tri Handoko: Awards

-As Chairman of BRIN, he was awarded The Chinese Government's Friendship Award by Government of China.
+As Chairman of BRIN, he was awarded The Chinese Government's Friendship Award by the Government of China.
 In his citation, he is credited with organizing collaborations in the field of nuclear and space research between Indonesia and China.
-The award presented by Chinese Ambassador to Indonesia, Lu Kang on 26 April 2022.
+The award was presented by the Chinese Ambassador to Indonesia, Lu Kang on 26 April 2022.

 Controversies

-As Chairman of LIPI, he was seen as "revolutionary" by implementing revolutionary policies to LIPI reorganization.
-The most important revolutionary policies during his time were reorganization of LIPI, which at time the size is very big due to having many non-optimal subunits into slimmer organization and archiving revolution.
+As Chairman of LIPI, he was seen as "revolutionary" by implementing revolutionary policies for LIPI reorganization.
+The most important revolutionary policy during his time were the reorganization of LIPI, which at time the size is very big due to having many non-optimal subunits into slimmer organization and archiving revolution.
 Due to his revolutionary policies, he was protested by his seniors at LIPI.

 His leadership style as leader of BRIN seen as "one man show leadership" and lack of compromising criticized and protested by his seniors and former colleagues.
 He was also become the center of polemic due to human resource issue resulted on Eijkman Institute of Molecular Biology liquidation in early 2022.